 The Renters’ Rights Act 2025.
 Everything that changed for tenants in England.

 The Renters’ Rights Act 2025 is the most significant overhaul of private renting in England since the Housing Act 1988.
-In force from 1 May 2026, it abolishes no-fault evictions, ends fixed-term tenancies, tightens the rules on rent increases, and gives tenants new rights around pets and rent repayment.
+In force since 1 May 2026, it abolishes no-fault evictions, ends fixed-term tenancies, tightens the rules on rent increases, and gives tenants new rights around pets and rent repayment.

 Section 21 abolished